Accused rapist believed to be dead after fire, standoff in Hilltown Township

 "Fireworks outside and fireworks inside.
 So I believe that's what lit the house on fire," Mrozinski said.

-"We are still early on in it, investigating it, we're trying to make a determination on whether that is accurate," Englehart said.

-It turns out Fish was recently released from prison because of COVID-19.
+Bucks County District Attorney Matthew Weintraub told Action News he fought Fish's release from prison due to the COVID-19 concern.

-He's been behind bars after police say he raped and kidnapped a woman this past New Year's Day.
+He was behind bars after police said he raped and kidnapped a woman this past New Year's Day.

 Mrozinski said, "He shouldn't have been let loose.
 This is what happens.
 Whatever he was doing at the time he went right back to it."